 Data Interpretation:

 Time series: This time series shows the average concentration levels of chlorophyll a for the Caribbean region.
-During the last five years there has been a significant upward trend and values have remained within the 10th and 90th percentiles of all observed data in the time series.
+During the last five years there has been no significant trend and values have remained within the 10th and 90th percentiles of all observed data in the time series.

 Indicator and source information: